sensics/OSVR-RenderManager/installer/README.txt

    these are older-format files run against an older server, but should still work.)
-  osvr_server_nondirectmode_window: Displays in a window that can be moved around. osvr_server_*: Configurations for various HMDs and modes
+  osvr_server_nondirectmode_window: Displays in a window that can be moved around. osvr_server_*: Configurations for various HMDs and modes To use an Oculus DK2 with the raw VRPN drivers, uninstall the SDK, then run
+    1) Either of the DK2/1 VRPN server shorcuts (sleep or no sleep)
+    2) Any of the DK2/OSVR server shorcuts (standard, ATW, ATW sleep)
-  NOTE: As of version 6.36, AMD DirectMode will only work in Landscape mode.
+  NOTE: As of version 6.48, AMD DirectMode will only work in Landscape mode.
         The only current configuration file that works with AMD is OSVR HDK 1.2 landscape directmode.
         You can also edit the other configuration files to make the rotation 0 rather than 90.